ranielencarnacion/SchoolFeesPaymentManagementSystem/README.md

 # School Fees Payment Management System

 Hey!
-This is my school project in Business Management - a website where schools can keep track of student fees and payments.
+This is my 1st sem preliminary project during my 3rd Year College in Business Process Management - a website where schools can keep track of student fees and payments.
 Basically, instead of using paper records, everything is stored digitally and you can easily see who paid what and when like tuition fees, school fees etc.

 ## What it does